 Things to Consider When Exercising Stock Options

 The components of P&G’s compensation package can be very rewarding but also quite complex.
-Valuing stock options and determining when to exercise can be especially complicated.
-When we sit down as a team to evaluate a client’s P&G option exercise strategy, we review their situation from several perspectives.
+Valuing stock options and determining when to exercise stock options can be especially complicated.
+When we sit down as a team to evaluate a client’s P&G stock option exercise strategy, we review their situation from several perspectives.
 In addition to the investment valuation of the option grant, other critical components include cash flow needs, tax strategy, and projected impact on the client’s overall financial plan.
-How these factors should be weighted in the exercise decision will be driven by the client’s unique circumstances.
-Here are some of the key considerations in making the option exercise decision.
+How these factors should be weighted in the stock option exercise decision will be driven by the client’s unique circumstances.
+Here are some of the key considerations in making the stock option exercise decision.

-The value of an option is split into two distinct components: intrinsic value and time value.
+The value of a stock option is split into two distinct components: intrinsic value and time value.
 Intrinsic value is readily observable in the market – it’s the difference between the current P&G stock price and the grant price of a particular option.
 Time value is not readily observable in the market, but it is a function of the time remaining until expiration, the volatility of a stock, and general interest rates.

 The Black-Scholes formula has been used for decades in the financial industry to estimate the value of option contracts.
 By rearranging the equation, we isolate the intrinsic and time value for each particular option grant and then use these values to create the “Truepoint Ratio.”